 Get ahead in your business career

-Earn the credential you need to go further with the online Bachelor of Arts in Business Administration with a concentration in Management at Illinois College.
+Earn the credential you need to go further with the online Bachelor of Arts in Business Administration at Illinois College.
 Designed for those seeking to enter the corporate world or increase their earning potential, the online business management degree prepares you to succeed in today’s competitive workforce.

 A comprehensive liberal arts curriculum coupled with in-depth business training prepares you to lead others with expertise and competence.
 You’ll learn to think critically, write and speak effectively, work in teams and successfully solve complex problems.
 Additionally, you’ll study key topics like: